aforward9600/pokemonpalette/README.md

   - The formula functions for exp now have underflow protection.
   - Added improved general RNG from Prism and Polished Crystal (all DVs are now possible naturally)
   - Cannot bypass Brock via the start button
+  - Fixed bugged npc movement constraints
+  - Fixed the instant-text glitch that can happen in the bike shop
+  - Fixed using escape rope in bill's house and the fan club
+  - Fixed being able to leave the safari zone without clearing the event
+  - Fixed holding left to force past the cycling road guards
+  - Minor tweak to Pallet Town object data for Prof Oak
+  - Fixed menu not clearing if A is held after saving
+  - Minor tweaks to the Rival's object data in various maps

 #TWEAKS: